Governance and ethics

 Corporate and governance structure

-To maintain Wolseley’s tax residence in Switzerland, the majority of Board meetings must be held there.
-To maintain the benefits of that tax residence, no meeting requiring decisions of a strategic or substantive nature must be held in the United Kingdom.
+Wolseley plc, the parent company of the Wolseley Group, is a Jersey registered company and is tax resident in Switzerland.
+To maintain Wolseley’s tax residence in Switzerland, the majority of Board meetings must be held there and meetings requiring decisions of a strategic or substantive nature are held outside the United Kingdom.

 All meetings of the Board and its committees are held outside the United Kingdom.
 These committees are the Audit Committee, the Remuneration Committee, the Nominations Committee and the Major Announcements Committee.